Roderick Murchison: Later life

 In 1845, whilst visiting Carclew in Cornwall, he met several Cornish miners who were going to Australia.
-Believing that there might be gold there he asked them to send back likely samples.
-They did this and thus Murchison knew of the existence of gold in Australia before Edward Hargraves' discovery.
+Believing that there might be gold there, he asked them to send back likely samples.
+They did this, and thus Murchison knew of the existence of gold in Australia before Edward Hargraves' discovery.

 In 1857, Murchison was elected a member of the American Antiquarian Society.
 Three years later, he was elected to the American Philosophical Society.

-In 1863, he was made a KCB, and three years later was created a baronet.
+In 1863 he was made a KCB, and three years later he was created a baronet.
 The learned societies of his own country bestowed their highest rewards upon him: the Royal Society gave him the Copley Medal, the Geological Society its Wollaston medal, and the Royal Society of Edinburgh its Brisbane Medal.
 There was hardly a foreign scientific society of note without his name among its honorary members.
 The French Academy of Sciences awarded him the prix Cuvier, and elected him one of its eight foreign members in succession to Michael Faraday.
-In 1855, he was elected a foreign member of the Royal Swedish Academy of Sciences and in 1871 awarded the Founders' Medal of the Royal Geographical Society.
+In 1855 he was elected a foreign member of the Royal Swedish Academy of Sciences and in 1871 awarded the Founders' Medal of the Royal Geographical Society.

 One of the closing public acts of Murchison's life was the founding of a chair of geology and mineralogy at the University of Edinburgh.
 Under his will there was established the Murchison Medal and a geological fund (The Murchison Fund) to be awarded annually by the council of the Geological Society in London.

-Murchison died in 1871, and is buried in Brompton Cemetery, London, near the north end of the arcade on the west side of the central path.
+Murchison died in 1871 and is buried in Brompton Cemetery, London, near the north end of the arcade on the west side of the central path.